rubenssohn/VARIANT_EXTRACTION/README.md

 Use the package with `import varexpm`.

 The tutorial notebook under `notebooks/notebook_concisemodels_tutorial.ipynb` help you to get to know the most important functions for log preparation, model discovery, and evaluation.
+> Note: If you use a jupyter notebook, make sure the kernel uses the packages.
+Best way to ensure this is to (1) have  `ipykernel` installed.
+Then, (2) create `python3 -m ipykernel install --user --name=[namevenv]` add your environment with the packages.
+Finally, (3) add it as a Kernel in the notebook.

-However, we also list some of the most important functions below.
+We also list some of the most important functions below.
 #### Log import:
 - Import: `from varexpm.utils.data_importing import load_event_log`
 - `log = load_event_log("runningexample.xes", "input")`